laurelherting/lmh-headspace/AWS/security.md

 * Edge locations can write / PUT an object
 * Cache can be cleared but you are charged for the action

-### CloudWatch
-* What are CloudWatch Events?
-* answer: near real-time stream of system events describing changes in AWS resources
-* Standard Monitoring = 5 Minutes (Free)
-* Detailed Monitoring = 1 Minute (Pay Extra)
-* Comes with Basic and Detailed Monitoring options

-* Use Cases
-  * create Dashboards
-  * create Alarms - like for auto scaling
-              * Events - respond to state changes in AWS resources
-  * Logs - aggregate, monitor, store logs

-* Q: AWS services to use if you'd like to be notified when you have crossed a billing threshold?
-* A: budgets and cloudwatch

 ### What is high availability?
 * Amazon RDS
 * creates synchronously replicated standby instance in a different AZ